FAQ

 Can I drop off in person?

-Yes — walk-ins are welcome at the Lab, 493a Forest Rd, Penshurst NSW 2222 (Mon–Fri 9am–5pm · Sat 10am–2pm).
+Yes, walk-ins are welcome at the Lab, 493a Forest Rd, Penshurst NSW 2222 (Mon–Fri 9am–5pm · Sat 9am–2pm).
 No appointment needed; creating your submission first means the cards are logged the moment they arrive.
-(The Padstow address listed under shipping is a Parcel Collect box for mail-in only — please don't drop in there.)
+(The Padstow address listed under shipping is a Parcel Collect box for mail-in only, so please don't drop in there.)

 Do you insure cards while in your possession?